albertz/commandergenius/alienblaster/readme.txt

 	project/res/values/strings.xml:3
 	(that's all, maybe I forgot something)

-Make directory project/jni/<yourapp>, copy there file project/jni/alienblaster/Android.mk and edit it Then repeat steps:
+Make directory project/jni/<yourapp>, copy there file project/jni/alienblaster/Android.mk and edit it - rename all "alienblaster" strings to your app name, add subdirs of your app under "CG_SUBDIRS := src" and change "LOCAL_CPP_EXTENSION := .cc" to an extension your C++ files are using Then repeat steps:
 	make APP=<yourapp> V=1
 	ant debug